trendmicro/visionone-container-security-helm/README.md

-# Trend Micro Cloud One Container Security Helm Chart
+# Trend Micro Vision One Container Security Helm Chart

 ## Getting started

+### Upgrading from cloudone-container-security-helm

+If you are upgrading from the [Trend Micro Cloud One Container Security Helm chart]([cloudone-container-security-helm](https://github.com/trendmicro/cloudone-container-security-helm)), please follow these [instructions](docs/upgrade-from-cloud-one-helm.md).

 ### Installing Helm

-Trend Micro Cloud One Container Security components use the `helm` package manager for Kubernetes.
+Trend Micro Vision One Container Security components use the `helm` package manager for Kubernetes.

-Helm 3 or later is supported when installing Trend Micro Cloud One - Container Security components.
+Helm 3 or later is supported when installing Trend Micro Vision One - Container Security components.
 To get started, see the [Helm installation guide](https://helm.sh/docs/intro/install/).

-> [!NOTE]
-> - Clusters deployed using Helm chart versions older than **2.3.25** will no longer receive new rule updates.
->  - Clusters that use unsupported Helm chart versions retain protection from their last applied policy but may create error logs in Scout due to failures downloading newer rules.
-> - To ensure continued rule updates, upgrade Helm chart to the latest version.
-See [Upgrade a Trend Micro Cloud One Container Security deployment](#upgrade-a-trend-micro-cloud-one-container-security-deployment).

 ### Kubernetes Network Policies with Container Security Continuous Compliance